funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 It is evident that the product, which has been around for over two decades, has grown and the documentation hasn’t always kept up to date with the changes, making it hard for a new comer to know what the older following assumes as common knowledge.

 Another thing that’s slightly annoying is that the sales pitch is rather, mmmm…. too much.
-It feels rather arrogant and pushy, as if the product doesn’t speak for itself.
+It feels rather arrogant and pushy.

 ### Get started (onboarding)